rubensamarojr/polymps/README.md

 # PolyMPS

-A C++ code for numerical modelling of free-surface flow :ocean: using Explicit, Weakly Compressible or Incompressible Moving Particle Simulation/Semi-implicit (**MPS**) method.
-Boundary walls modeled by polygonal mesh (triangles) or particles (walls and dummies).
+A C++ code for numerical modelling of free-surface flow :ocean: using Explicit, Weakly Compressible or Incompressible Moving Particle Simulation/Semi-implicit [MPS](https://doi.org/10.13182/NSE96-A24205) method.
+Boundary walls can be modeled by polygonal mesh (triangles) or discrete layers of wall and dummy (ghost) particles.

 <img src='/output/dambreak01_movie.gif' width="96%">